web-dev-carolina/club-site/README.md

 sudo npm install -g --force nodemon
 ```

-To get the frontend running, type the following command in the my-app directory.
+To get the frontend running, type the following command in the app directory.
 ```bash
 ng build --watch
 ```